micooke/micooke.github.io/nRF52832_TaidaCentury_GoldCore.md

 According to the schematics below the generic development board is a ```CC2640RSM/RGZ Module Test Board V1.0``` from ```rf-smart.taobao.com```.

+For further information on this board from @d00616 see  https://github.com/RIOT-OS/RIOT/wiki/Board%3A-nRF52-minidev

 #### RGZ configuration - solder J11 to J14
 * TX = DIO3
 * RX = DIO2